barbell-math/smoothbrain-argparse/README.md

 \<longArgStart\>.Verbose and v will both increment the same underlying value by one every time they are supplied.
 Both \-v and \-verbose can be supplied multiple times.

 The longArgStart argument should be used to make sure the CMD line argument has the same name as the TOML key.
+If verosity is a top level key then set longArgStart to an empty string.

 <a name="AbsDir"></a>
 ## type [AbsDir](<https://github.com/barbell-math/smoothbrain-argparse/blob/main/unmarshalers.go#L21>)